 Complex number support

 This page explains the complex-valued variables and constraints that JuMP supports.
-For a worked-example using these features, read the Quantum state discrimination tutorial.
+For a worked-example using these features, read the Example: quantum state discrimination tutorial.

 Complex-valued variables